-Top 5 Best Outdoor Gas Grill Reviews for Jan.
+Best Outdoor Gas Grill – Top 5 Hottest Review for Feb.
 2017

 Of course, the rest of the charcoal grilling experience isn’t quite as special – at least, not in a good way.
 Aside from the lighter fluid, there’s the heavy bag of charcoal, the long wait for the coals to reach cooking temperature, the uneven heat from coals burning unequally, and the messy (and somewhat disgusting) chore of dumping the ashes and washing the grill after the meal has been cooked.
 Also, let’s not forget the battle to actually get the charcoal lit in windy weather.